exactly-once/workshop/Exercise-12/README.md

 - Open the `OutboxBehavior` class.
 Notice this class already has some scaffolding code prepared.
 The `Invoke` code filters out messages that do not carry the order ID on them.
 This is important because (for now) out generic outbox is going to support only messages addressed to an `Order`.
 Secondly, there is `InvokeMessageHandler` method that takes care of capturing the messages generated as part of message processing.
 - Open the `Order` class.
 We need to adjust it a bit.
 Currently it contains two outbox-related properties: `ProcessedMessages` and `OutgoingMessages`.
 We will replace them with a single property `OutboxState` of type `Dictionary<string, OutboxState>`.
 The `OutboxState` is a simple class that holds an array of serializable outgoing messages.

+The deduplication is based on the following rule:

-If for a given value of message ID the `OutboxState` dictionary contains a non-null value, the messages have not been dispatched.
-If it contains `null` then that message have been processed and outgoing messages dispatched.
-If it does not contain that value, the message has not been processed.
+**If the `OutboxState` dictionary contains a non-null value for a message ID, that message has been processed but the resulting outgoing messages have not been dispatched.
+If it contains `null` then that message have been processed and resulting outgoing messages dispatched.
+If it does not contain that value, the message has not been processed.**

 - Now the `AddItemHandler` class no longer compiles.
 Don't worry, we are going to move code from this class to `OutboxBehavior`, line by line.
 - First, let's move the code for loading the entity.
 In case `Load` returns `null`, create a new order and set its ID.